ministryofjustice/moj-frontend/docs/components/add-another/_inline_layout.md

 ---
 ## Using the inline layout

+{% example template="examples/inline-accounts", colocated="true", height=540 %}

 The inline (or horizontal) layout is a lean design for up to 3 fields.
-Use this layout:

-- to save vertical space on the page
-- if users need to add a lot of items
-- if the component needs to be placed on a page multiple times
-- if users to view their items in rows and columns

-After the ‘Add another’ button is selected, a red ‘Remove’ button appears to the right of the last field.

-The fields will stack vertically on smaller screens.
+It's 1 of 2 layouts for the 'add another' component.
+You can view [guidance on choosing a layout](/components/add-another/#choosing-a-layout-tab).

 ### Creating content